muxinc/mux-stats-sdk-react-native-video/README.md

   onError={handleError}
   muxOptions={{
     debug: false,
+    application_name: app.name,        // the name of your application
+    application_version: app.version,  // the version of your application
     data: {
       env_key: 'YOUR_ENVIRONMENT_KEY',
       player_name: 'React Native Player',
       video_id: 'My Video Id',
       video_title: 'My awesome video',
-    },
+      player_software_version: '5.0.2' // the version of react-native-video that you are using },
   }}
 />